DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Two Approaches to DC Matrix-Valued Functions

 the pair

 is a DC decomposition of $F$.
-Note that to compute a componentwise DC decomposition of the function $F$ one would have to compute DC decompositions of $\ell^2$ quadratic functions of the form
+Note that to compute a componentwise DC decomposition of $F$ one would have to compute DC decompositions of $\ell^2$ quadratic functions of the form

-Moreover, in the general case the function $H$ (the concave part) from a componentwise DC decomposition of $F$ would not be diagonal.
+Moreover, in the general case the mapping $H$ (the concave part) from a componentwise DC decomposition of $F$ would not be diagonal.

-It should be noted that a different DC decomposition of the function $F$ can be constructed.
-Namely, as was shown in \cite[Example~5.74]{BonnansShapiro} a matrix-valued function $F$ of the form \eqref{eq:QuadraticMatrixFunc} is convex, if the $\ell d \times \ell d$ block matrix $A = (A_{ij})_{i, j = 1}^d$ is positive semidefinite.
+It should be noted that a different DC decomposition of the mapping $F$ can be constructed.
+Namely, as was shown in \cite[Example~5.74]{BonnansShapiro}, a matrix-valued map $F$ of the form \eqref{eq:QuadraticMatrixFunc} is convex, if the $\ell d \times \ell d$ block matrix $A = (A_{ij})_{i, j = 1}^d$ is positive semidefinite (note that replacing, if necessary, $A$ with $0.5(A + A^T)$, one can suppose that the block matrix $A$ is symmetric).
 Therefore, if a decomposition $A = A_+ + A_-$ of the matrix $A$ onto positive semidefinite and negative semidefinite parts is known, one can define

-Such DC decomposition can be used if the block matrix $A$ has a relatively simple structure, e.g. when only diagonal blocks $A_{ii}$ are nonzero. \end{example}
+Such DC decomposition can be used, if the block matrix $A$ has a relatively simple structure, e.g. when only the diagonal blocks $A_{ii}$ are nonzero. \end{example}